You are here

 10. Other topics or information as defined by Board policy.

-For CPE courses designed to meet the requirements of WAC 4-30-134(3) the Executive Director, upon written request from the sponsor, reviews course materials and determines if the program or course meets the minimum requirements of WAC 4-30-134(3).
-To be considered for Board approval, course sponsors must submit the following:
+For CPE courses designed to meet the requirements of WAC 4-30-132(7) the Executive Director, upon written request from the sponsor, reviews course materials and determines if the program or course meets the minimum requirements To be considered for Board approval, course sponsors must submit the following:

 • Course outlines including the anticipated time that will be devoted to each topic.